S3-working-group/s3-practical-guide/docs/all.md

 ##### Step 1: Confirm Relevance

-As a role keeper or team, before responding to a driver, it is essential to verify both that the driver is relevant _for the organization_ to respond to (i.e. it is in fact an _organizational driver_), **and** that it’s yours or your team’s responsibility to deal with it, or at least, that your doing so is beneficial and that it will cause no impediment or harm.
+As a role keeper or team, before responding to a driver, it is essential to verify both that the driver is relevant _for the organization_ to respond to (i.e. it is in fact an _organizational driver_), **and** that it's yours or your team's responsibility to deal with it, or at least, that your doing so is beneficial and that it will cause no impediment or harm.

-If you think that a driver is relevant, but it’s someone else’s responsibility to deal with it, pass it on to them instead (see also _Navigate via Tension_).
+If you think that a driver is relevant, but it's someone else's responsibility to deal with it, pass it on to them instead (see also _Navigate via Tension_).

-To keep track of new drivers that you become aware of (or that others identify and pass on to you) it’s useful that for each domain you set up a dedicated place to receive them, such as a column in a kanban board called "inbox" or "incoming" where information about potentially relevant drivers can be placed.
+To keep track of new drivers that you become aware of (or that others identify and pass on to you) it's useful that for each domain you set up a dedicated place to receive them, such as a column in a kanban board called "inbox" or "incoming" where information about potentially relevant drivers can be placed.

 ##### Step 2: Determine Priority

-Once you decide that a driver is described clearly enough and it’s relevant for you to respond to, it needs to be prioritized and moved to the appropriate backlog, to be picked up and dealt with accordingly.
+Once you decide that a driver is described clearly enough and it's relevant for you to respond to, it needs to be prioritized and moved to the appropriate backlog, to be picked up and dealt with accordingly.

-Even if a situation is relevant to the organization and it falls within your area of responsibility to deal with it, this doesn’t imply that it’s also a priority to do something about it immediately.
+Even if a situation is relevant to the organization and it falls within your area of responsibility to deal with it, this doesn't imply that it's also a priority to do something about it immediately.
 There may be many other organizational drivers that are more important to deal with first.
-Therefore, new drivers need to be prioritized in relation to other work items, so that you remain focused on doing what’s most important next, to continue working effectively toward your objectives.
+Therefore, new drivers need to be prioritized in relation to other work items, so that you remain focused on doing what's most important next, to continue working effectively toward your objectives.

 ##### Step 3: Determine the requirement

-After establishing that a driver is both relevant and a priority, it’s helpful to determine the requirement: what you consider is needed or desirable to effectively respond to the situation - before narrowing down on a specific solution.
+After establishing that a driver is both relevant and a priority, it's helpful to determine the requirement: what you consider is needed or desirable to effectively respond to the situation - before narrowing down on a specific solution.

 _A **requirement** is a need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step._